 \end{definition}

 \begin{definition} The base error rate is the error rate for the whole benchmark, treating it as one cluster:

 \end{definition}

-We seek to describe failure cases in a benchmark $S$ by forming low-dimensional rules using a set of human-interpretable features which are a subset of all features $F$.
-For example, for an image recognition model that detects traffic lights, we want to be able to generate failure explanations such as \emph{``The error rate for detecting traffic lights is 20\% higher when an image is captured in rainy weather and low light."}.
+We seek to describe failures in a benchmark $S$ with low-dimensional rules using a reduced set of human-interpretable features.
+For example, for an image recognition model that detects traffic lights, we want to generate failure explanations, such as \emph{``The error rate for detecting traffic lights is 20\% higher when an image is captured in rainy weather and low light."}.
 The failure explanation in this case would be $\texttt{weather=rainy} \wedge \texttt{light\_intensity=low}$.
 Such rules slice the data into clusters for which we can report metrics as in Definitions~\ref{def:er} and \ref{def:ec}.
-Ideally, we would like to find clusters that jointly have large error rates and that cover a significant portion of the total errors from the benchmark.
+Ideally, we would like to find clusters that jointly have large error rates and that cover a significant fraction of all errors in the benchmark.
 These criteria ensure that the explanatory rules will be of sufficient importance and generality.
-We note that the purpose of these explanations is not to predict failure but rather to provide actionable guidance to engineers via a small set of rules about failures and their indicators.
-The end-to-end \methodname\ workflow is depicted in Figure \ref{fig:workflow}.
+Note that the purpose of these explanations is not to predict failure but rather to provide actionable guidance to engineers via a small set of rules about failures and their indicators.
+Figure \ref{fig:workflow} depicts the end-to-end \methodname\ workflow.